Cross-Validation in Bipartite Networks: Theoretical Properties of the BCV algorithm

 \end{assumption}

-This assumption ensures that the rows of $\bar{Z}_2 V$ are sufficiently separated, which is crucial for the identifiability of communities.
-Specifically, it guarantees a lower bound on the pairwise distance between distinct rows of $\bar{Z}_2 V$, as shown in Lemma \ref{lemma_svd}, thereby enabling consistent recovery of community labels via spectral clustering when using rank $K_2$.
+This assumption ensures sufficient separation among the rows of $\bar{Z}_2 V$, which is the right singular vector matrix of $P$ as shown in \cite{Zhou2019AnalysisOS}.
+Specifically, it provides a lower bound on pairwise distances between distinct rows of $\bar{Z}_2 V$, enabling consistent recovery of communities on side 2 via spectral clustering with rank $K_2$.